More

 Weekly Payments Stopped: Why It Happens and How to Dispute It

 A decision by a CTP insurer to reduce or stop your weekly income support payments can cause immediate financial stress.
-Insurers cease payments for several specific legal and medical reasons under the Motor Accident Injuries Act 2017.
+Insurers can stop payments for several specific legal and medical reasons under the Motor Accident Injuries Act 2017.
+If it is not the statutory 52/26 week cutoff, the 78-week earning-capacity review is often the second decision point.
 Understanding exactly why your payments were stopped is the first step in deciding how to challenge the decision through an Internal Review or the Personal Injury Commission (PIC).

 One of the most common reasons weekly payments are stopped is due to statutory time limits based on fault and injury classification.